-In fact, since the release of Drupal 9 is set for June 2020, choosing to jump straight to D9 will leave you with just 12 months between the release and the Drupal 7 end-of-life deadline.
-We’ve already shared some links to help you migrate your code and content, but you may also find the Drupal Module Upgrader module really useful.
+With the EOL date pushed back, you now have longer to achieve this.
+We’ve already shared some links to help you migrate your code and content, but you may also find the Drupal Module Upgrader module useful.

-If moving to D8 is really impossible for your website, there is another possibility to stay on this version by using one of the approved Long Term Support providers.
-There may be additional fees to stay on these programmes, but it worked very well with D6.
+If moving to Drupal 9 (or Drupal 8) is really impossible for your website, there is another possibility to stay on Drupal 7 by using one of the approved Long Term Support providers.
+There may be additional fees to stay on these programmes (and it’s not something we would advise as best practice), but it worked very well with Drupal 6.
 Check this out to know more and stay up-to-date.

 …on Drupal 8

 Well done!
-If you are already on Drupal 8, either because you’ve already migrated or built your website directly with version 8, you’ll be glad to know you may already be ready to move to the next major version with zero effort!
+If you are already on Drupal 8, either because you’ve migrated or built your website directly with this version.
+You’ll be glad to know you may be ready to move to the next major version with zero effort!

-As the big difference between last D8 release and the first for D9 is all of the deprecated code being removed, you only need to check that your modules, themes and profiles don’t contain deprecated code.
-So there’s no need to worry about migrating your content at all!
+As the big difference between the last Drupal 8 release and the first Drupal 9 release is removing deprecated code, you only need to check your modules, themes and profiles don’t contain deprecated code.
+So, there’s no need to worry about migrating your content at all!

 And don’t worry about the code either, as the community has already created some tools and practices to facilitate this work.

-You now know what you have to change to be compatible, but not yet how.
-The deprecation messages always try to point you in the right direction with helpful suggestions.
+The deprecation messages on the Upgrade Status report always try to point you in the right direction with helpful suggestions to become compatible.

-Take, for example, the first deprecation error on Chatbot API:
+Take, for example, this deprecation error after scanning Chatbot API with Upgrade Status:

 “\Drupal\Component\Utility\Unicode::strtolower() is deprecated in Drupal 8.6.0 and will be removed before Drupal 9.0.0.
 Use mb_strtolower() instead.
 See https://www.drupal.org/node/2850048.”

-It says exactly what’s going on and the link also explains even further the issue and the reason for the change, as well as giving you some examples.
-I just need to scan my code for “Unicode::strtolower” instances and replace them with “mb_strtolower”.
+It says exactly what’s going on, and the link also explains the issue even further and the reason for the change, as well as giving you some examples.
+I just need to open the file from the report and replace “Unicode::strtolower” instances with “mb_strtolower”.

-- Video podcast with Dries and Gábor about Drupal 7, 8 and 9 migration tasks: https://www.youtube.com/watch?v=yPSPopoZdDw
+- Video podcast with Dries and Gábor about Drupal 7, 8 and 9 migration tasks